konabuta/fta-azure-machine-learning/mlops-JPN/mlops-blog-draft.md

 <!--
 ## Goal of this blog
-MLops is a concept and technology of DevOps of machine learning.
+MLOps is a concept and technology of DevOps of machine learning.
 Many customers are confusing about MLOps because "MLOps" become buzz phrase like AI we saw a few years ago.
 This blog will introduce "MLOps Maturity Model" created mainly by CSE team which defines what to implement in each level and will be very helpful customers to set concrete goals of their machine learning projects in implementing MLOps technology.

 ## Agenda
 - Introduction